lawben/ktldr/README.md

 # kTLDR

-kTLDR is a small script to extract your highlights from your Kindle.
+***kTLDR*** is a small script to extract your highlights from your Kindle.
+You can read your highlights as a quick recap of the book, but not only from your Kindle.
+All highlights are sorted by their location in the book and are stored in a separate file for each book.

 ### Usage:
 ```sh